What's My Line?: Standard rounds

 Panelists had the option of passing to the next panelist—or even disqualifying themselves entirely if they somehow knew the contestant's occupation or identity (especially in the case of a mystery challenger) before the round.
 They could also request a conference, in which they had a short time for open discussion of ideas about occupations or lines of questioning.

 Panelists adopted some basic binary search strategies, beginning with broad questions, such as whether the contestant worked for a for-profit corporation or non-profit organization or whether a product was alive, worn, or ingested.
 To increase the probability of affirmative answers, panelists would often phrase questions in the negative starting with "Is it something other than..." or "Can I rule out..."

-The show popularized the phrase, "Is it bigger than a breadbox?"
-Steve Allen first posed this on January 18, 1953, and it was then refined over subsequent episodes.
+The show popularized the phrase, Breadbox Steve Allen first posed this on January 18, 1953, and it was then refined over subsequent episodes.
 Soon, other panelists were asking this question as well.
 On one occasion the guest was a man who made breadboxes.
 Allen correctly guessed the guest's occupation when Daly could not restrain his laughter in response to Kilgallen asking, "Is it bigger than a breadbox?"